ohiya/StackedBarChart/README.md

 chart.addSegment(segment1) // Adds the segment to the chart
 ```

 Here you see there are two different inits.
 The first one creates a standard Segment with a color as you like.
 The second one creates an "empty segment".
 This means the Color is a light gray and the isEmpty-flag is setted.
-This means, that this segment is ignored when you sort the segments.
-You can change the color and the isEmpty manually for both. <br/>
+This means, that this segment is ignored when you sort the segments, it is always on the right side.
+You can change the color and the isEmpty-flag manually for both. <br/>
 And last:
 ```
 chart.draw() /*or*/ chart.drawSorted()